EV PLAN

 RFP 3

-A third RFP was issued on September 17, 2024, and will close in mid-October.
-RFP 3 is seeking proposals for charging station sites in twelve additional designated zones to secure all stations necessary for complete buildout along Kentucky’s AFCs.
+third RFP was issued on September 17, 2024, and closed October 21, 2024.
+Awards were announced in December 2024.
+RFP 3 sought proposals for charging station sites in 12 additional designated zones to secure all stations necessary for complete buildout along Kentucky’s AFCs.
+Click here to learn more.

 KYTC will not own, operate or maintain charging stations and will work with the private sector and other industry partners on procurement.